Asaad56/asaad56.github.io/README.md

 ---

 <div align="center">
-  <sub>Designed & developed with ♥ by Asaad Shaikh · Open to Internships · Maharashtra, India</sub>
+  <sub>Designed & developed with ♥ by Asaad Shaikh · Open to Internships and Working Opportunities · Maharashtra, India</sub>
 </div>